Dassszgod/Superheroes-fullstack-app/README.md

 Install docker and postgres image for docker

-Then in root folder of the project: \
+Then in root folder of the project with terminal: \
 docker compose up --build

 Now you can open front-end with: \